 What is Sensate Focus?

-Sensate Focus is a sex therapy technique that was created by the Masters & Johnson team in the 60’s, that has evolved over the years to accomodate for a variety of sexual concerns and more diverse populations.
+Sensate Focus is a sex therapy technique that was created by the Masters & Johnson team in the 60’s, that has evolved over the years to accommodate for a variety of sexual concerns and more diverse populations.
 Although more controlled trials are needed with various populations, there have been positive results reported so far.
 This technique consists of a series of behavioral exercises that couples can do together to explore the sensual side of touching.
 There are multiple steps to this technique and can be better explained by a certified sex therapist, but we will go through some basics so you can have a better understanding of what the technique intails.